-- ▷ Systems design of the LCOS operating system
+- > Systems design of the LCOS operating system

-- ▷ Configuration
+- Configuration

-- ▷ Management
+- Management

 - Diagnosis

-- ▷ Security
+- Security

-- ▷ Routing and WAN functions

-- ▷ Firewall
+- Firewall

-- ▷ Quality of Service (QoS)
+- Quality of Service (QoS)

-- ▷ Virtual Private Networks (VPN)
+- Virtual Private Networks (VPN)

-- ▷ Virtual Local Networks (VLAN)

-- ▷ Wireless Networks
+- Wireless Networks

 - LANCAPI

-- > Further server services (DHCP, DNS, charge management)

 LCOS, the operating system of LANCOM devices

 All LANCOM routers and LANCOM Wireless Access Points use the same operating system: LCOS.
 The operating system developed by LANCOM Systems itself is not attackable from the outside, and thus offers high security.
 The consistent use of LCOS ensures a comfortable and constant operation of all LANCOM products.
 The extensive feature set is available throughout all LANCOM products (provided respective support by hardware), and continuously receives further enhancements by free, regular software updates.